 The Ward has a number of facilities and services to support the local community.
 These include Blakelaw Park, home to a range of grass and all weather surface football pitches which are floodlit, a tennis/basketball court, a skateboard park and footpaths across the park.
 There is also a car park at the site.

 Each year the ward committee holds up to four 'get togethers' these are based around a variety of themes and take on different formats.
+These are public events and everyone is welcome to attend.
+You can also contact us via Twitter (@letstalkncl) or on our Facebook page.

-The last Blakelaw Get Together took place on Tuesday 19th November at Fenham Hut, Greenway, Fenham.
+The previous Blakelaw Get Together took place on Tuesday 19th November at Fenham Hut, Greenway, Fenham.
 Local residents came along to chat to Councillors and council officers about services and activities they would like to see in Fenham Hut and the surrounding area.
 This was followed by pie and peas, hand made by Councillor Phil Risk!

 Within the ward we have an active community partnership.
 You can visit their website by clicking here.